TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 ![Initial screen of Redis Insight (Redis Community with Redis Insight)](./pics/initial-screen-of-redis-insight.png)

-In the case of the Docker Compose file with **Redis Community** and **Redis Insight**, as you can see on the previous creenshot, the instance is pre-configured with a database on `localhost:6379`.
+In the case of the Docker Compose file with **Redis Community** and **Redis Insight**, as you can see on the previous screenshot, the instance is pre-configured with a database on `localhost:6379`.
 You can see that the hostname, is `redis`, this the host name defined in Docker Compose : the instance of Redis Insight is on the _same network_ in docker as Redis, and can access it directly with its defined hostname.

 If you wish, you can edit the alias of the database.